siler23/MultiArchDockerKubernetes/docs/3-Best-Practice-go.md

 If using proxy, make sure you've read [0-ProxyPSA](0-ProxyPSA.md) and have set your http_proxy, https_proxy, and no_proxy variables for your environment as specified there.
 Also note that for all docker run commands add the -e for each of the proxy environment variables as specified in that 0-ProxyPSA document.

 ## Outyet
 Outyet is a go example program from [Go Outyet Example](https://github.com/golang/example/tree/master/outyet).
-This app checks if the version of Go specified (in our case 1.11 is outyet) Since we are using it, it better be!
+This app checks if the version of Go specified (in our case 1.11 is out yet).
+Since we are using it, it better be!
 We will be dockerizing this app, shrinking our image down on the way over 3 iterations.
 ### Iteration 1: Outyet
 In this first iteration we make the go app in a container and get it running.
 Since there is a large base image needed for compiling the application and a large os is used for that image, this will be a rather large container.
 From folder `MultiArchDockerICP` go to outyet and open its Dockerfile.
 Read the comments for details about the Dockerfile.